5 Different Types of Nautiloids

 Conclusion

-If you are a scuba diver, you might have had the opportunity to swim with many different types of nautiloids.
+If you are a scuba diver, you might have been able to swim with many different nautiloids.

 One type is called ammonites.
 They are extinct, but their fossils can be found worldwide.
 Another type, while more recent than ammonites, still became extinct because of something happening to the environment – such as global warming or pollution – many years ago.